adam-p/yesterday-i-learned/random.md

 * [POST/Redirect/GET](http://en.wikipedia.org/wiki/Post/Redirect/Get): by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 * Albuquerque is pronounced AL-ber-ker-kee.
 * Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.
+* The [Sleeper Effect](https://en.wikipedia.org/wiki/Sleeper_effect) refers to the observation that people who badmouth others are less trusted.
+(Specifically, candidates who tell others not to vote for another candidate will receive fewer votes than if he/she had otherwise said nothing)
+* The [McCollough effect](https://en.wikipedia.org/wiki/McCollough_effect): look at a coloured pattern long enough and eventually colour will appear if you look at the same, yet B/W pattern somewhere else.
+* Those shelves at the end of grocery store aisles have a name.
+They are called *End Caps*.
+* King George V was the king who renamed the House of Saxe-Coburg and Gotha to Windsor.
+* Poor man's [Laksa](http://en.wikipedia.org/wiki/Laksa) can be imitated with [coconut whatever](http://en.wikipedia.org/wiki/Kerisik), curry, beef broth, chili oil, and cheese.
+A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
+The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
+* [Earthquake lights](http://en.wikipedia.org/wiki/Earthquake_light) are visible near places before an earthquake happens.
+There is no concrete explanation so far.
+* It's possible for an egg to crack inside the hen (before it's laid).
+This can lead to infection and such.
+* The automative "blind spots" exist no matter how you adjust your mirrors because [even though you follow this guide, you can still kill motor cyclists close to you](http://pages.cs.wisc.edu/~gdguo/driving/BlindSpot.htm).
+* We do not have enough nuclear weapons to blow up the moon.
+Even if we do, the moon would just clump back into a moon-size chunk.
+* Hitler was Catholic.
+* >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".